CompNet/SignedCentrality/README.md

 ## Installation

-* Install Python (the tested version is Python 3.7.4)
+* Install Python (the tested version are Python 3.7.4 and Python 3.8.4)

 * Install the following python modules
   * igraph 0.8.2